 Metals that are closer to each other on the galvanic scale tend to be the best for pairing.
 However, with friction welding, you can join metals further apart on the scale, and the more noble metals will help prevent corrosion from the less noble metals.

 While friction welding is quite magical, it can’t join everything together.
-Because of their electrochemistry, certain materials just can’t be joined (We have a handy tool on our home page to help with this).
+Because of their electrochemistry, certain materials just can’t be joined.

 Dry bearing and non-forgeable materials cannot be welded by a friction welding process.
 Dry bearing (polymers, carbon-graphite’s, solid film lubricants and composites, and ceramics-cermet’s).
 Non-forgeable (ductile cast iron, materials with carbon content over 2%).